shinneider/django-media-placeholder/README.md

 Django Media Placeholder
 =========================

-This project override django `static media` and `storage`(optional), for process every media request, if media not present locally, and try to obtain in another location
+This project override django `static, media` and `storage`(optional), for process every media request, if media not present locally, the middleware try to obtain in another location

 Its great for dev, homolog and QA ambients because no need to copy production media every time.